jacob-pwnd/trasaction_visuals_w_matplotlib/README.md

 Jupyter notebook that reads transaction data from a local CSV file to visualize financial information over time using matplotlib.

 Random transaction data used to generate visuals.
 Jupyter notebook tested in Python 3.13 Environment.

+Video documenting project will be on 4/06 at 9:45am ET